fwup-home/fwup/README.md

   --exit-handshake Send a Ctrl+Z on exit and wait for stdin to close (Erlang) -f <fwup.conf> Specify the firmware update configuration file -F, --framing Apply framing on stdin/stdout
-  -g, --gen-keys Generate firmware signing keys (fwup-key.pub and fwup-key.priv) -i <input.fw> Specify the input firmware update file (Use - for stdin) -l, --list   List the available tasks in a firmware update -m, --metadata   Print metadata in the firmware update --metadata-key <key> Only output the specified key's value when printing metadata --minimize-writes Skip write if contents match destination --no-minimize-writes Don't try to minimize writes when applying firmware updates (default) -n   Report numeric progress
+  -g, --gen-keys Generate firmware signing keys (fwup-key.pub and fwup-key.priv, or specify with -o) -i <input.fw> Specify the input firmware update file (Use - for stdin) -l, --list   List the available tasks in a firmware update --max-size <blocks> Max size of the destination in 512-byte blocks (usually automatic) -m, --metadata   Print metadata in the firmware update --metadata-key <key> Only output the specified key's value when printing metadata --minimize-writes Skip write if contents match destination --no-minimize-writes Don't try to minimize writes when applying firmware updates (default) -n   Report numeric progress
-  -o <output.fw> Specify the output file when creating an update (Use - for stdout) -p, --public-key-file <keyfile> A public key file for verifying firmware updates --private-key <key> A private key for signing firmware updates --progress-low <number> When displaying progress, this is the lowest number (normally 0 for 0%) --progress-high <number> When displaying progress, this is the highest number (normally 100 for 100%) --public-key <key> A public key for verifying firmware updates -q, --quiet   Quiet
+  -o <output.fw> Specify the output file when creating an update (Use - for stdout) -p, --public-key-file <keyfile> A public key file for verifying firmware updates (can specify multiple times) --private-key <key> A private key for signing firmware updates --progress-low <number> When displaying progress, this is the lowest number (normally 0 for 0%) --progress-high <number> When displaying progress, this is the highest number (normally 100 for 100%) --public-key <key> A public key for verifying firmware updates (can specify multiple times) -q, --quiet   Quiet
   -s, --private-key-file <keyfile> A private key file for signing firmware updates -S, --sign Sign an existing firmware file (specify -i and -o)